 - Cuisine: American (Hot Dogs)

 Don’t come to Casey’s Corner looking for a wide variety of fancy entrees.
-Here they serve up hot dogs and done in every way you can think of.
+Here they serve up hot dogs and are done in every way you can think of.

 Baseball fans will appreciate the theming as this counter service location is inspired by the famous poem “Casey at the Bat.”
 The decor is turn-of-the-century and a perfect fit on Main Street U.S.A.
 Hopefully, you stop by when Jim the piano man is playing some catchy tunes outside.